Rakeela/dragora-notes/math130.md

 To-Do (Keep this at the top of the file.)
  - Fill out college notes page to match the other two.
+ - HW 1-Chapter 1 Homework (Due Jan 12)

+Course Outcomes:
+(No course outcomes supplied; syllabus provides only a busted link.)

+I'm concerned that this class shows very poor configuration of its tools.
+It's difficult and confusing to navigate the course page.
+I'm left worried that I've missed things.

+If weekly discussions are intended to be part of the class' structure, none have been uploaded yet.

 Back to [[college-notes]]